Get qualified to become an Educator

 Work placement

 Students must complete 160 mandatory placement hours for the work-based training component of this program.
-Students are required to find placement in a licensed Long Day Care setting, with an appropriate range of work tasks and ratios of children, and access to qualified supervisor (i.e. a person who holds a Diploma of Early Childhood Education and Care of equivalent).
+Students are required to find placement in a Long Day Care setting, with an appropriate range of work tasks and ratios of children, and access to qualified supervisor (i.e. a person who holds a Diploma of Early Childhood Education and Care of equivalent).

 You can look up eligible services by using this link: https://www.acecqa.gov.au/resources/national-registers